marcuswangweihow/FBDD/Frag_to_lead/Readme.md

 - Pipeline was run in WSL2
 - WSL2 setup: Ubuntu 22.04.5, Miniforge3, Conda environment `almmd`

+- `.pdb` files can be visualized using PyMOL (installed separately).
+Other molecular visualization tools may also be used.

 ---
 ### Commands to execute